openshift-splat-team/must-hydrate/README.md

 ## Log File Support

 Pod logs are generally retrieved via the kubelet daemon port.
-Since there is no kubelet localhost:10250 is opened and listening for log requests.
+Since there is no kubelet, `localhost:10250` is opened and listening for log requests.
 In turn, the Node resources are updated to set their hostname to localhost.  `oc` uses the hostname to determine which kubelet is associated with the logs to be gatherered.
-Setting the hostnames to localhost forces them all requests through must-hydrate.
+Setting the hostnames to `localhost` forces them all requests through must-hydrate.
 Logs can be disabled by passing `--disable-logs=true`.

 ## Troubleshooting